Wie is de Mol? Renaissance: Episode 7 - Déjà Vu

 Riding along the tracks in the San Silverstro mine, the finalists had to interview each other from their respective carts for their final assignment for the season.
 At the end of the ride, Rik would ask the candidates 2 question each for €250.

 The candidates managed to answer 3 questions correctly, adding €750 to the pot.

 Episode 8 - Finale

+The finale was held at the Vondelkerk (Vondel Church) in Amsterdam.
+Due to the COVID-19 pandemic, the finale was not broadcast live and was held without an audience.